 The Intel Pentium processor Extreme Edition is the first member in the IA-32 processor family to introduce multi-core technology.
-The processor provides hardware multi-threading support with both two processor cores and Hyper-Threading Technology.
-This means that the Intel Pentium processor Extreme Edition provides four logical processors in a physical package (two logical processors for each processor core).
-The Dual-Core Intel Xeon processor features multi-core, Hyper-Threading Technology and supports multi-processor platforms.
+The processor provides hard-ware multi-threading support with both two processor cores and Hyper-Threading

 ^{1.} In the remainder of this document, the term "thread" will be used as a general term for the terms "process" and "thread."